newwuhan5/win10-home-wsl2-kube-setup/README.md

 # How to setup Microk8s on Windows 10 home edition
 With hours that I spent I have finally setup MicroK8S Kubernetes on Windows 10 Home edition.
 If you would like to learn Kubernetes on the single node, this will be a good start point.
-In this githug project, I would list all the issues that I encountered and shared the solutions.
+In this github project, I would list all the issues that I encountered and shared the solutions.

 ### Get ready for yor windows 10 home for WSL2